• Skip to main content

 Reliability score 1-4 with 4 being the worst: 1

-BMW produced a fantastic engine to make its mark as their last naturally aspirated engine.
+BMW produced a fantastic engine to make its mark as their last naturally aspirated inline-6 engine.
 Let me know what you think of the engine if you own one or your experience with it.

 If you liked this post, check out our article on the N63.